-The Consolidated Entity's operations are subject to significant environmental regulation under Commonwealth and State legislation in relation to the discharge of hazardous waste and minerals arising from mining activities and development conducted by the consolidated entity on any of its tenements.
-The Mt Cannindah Project held by the company has had standard compliance inspections carried out by the Department of Environment and Heritage Protection in the reporting period with no penalties imposed against the company for any issues of non-compliance.
-The consolidated entity holds all necessary Environmental Authorities in accordance with the Environmental Protection Act 1994 and such other environmental approvals as may be stipulated under State laws to enable it to operate within the Mount Cannindah Mining Leases and the various exploration tenements it holds.
+The Consolidated Entity's operations are subject to significant environmental regulation under Commonwealth and State legislation in relation to the discharge of hazardous waste and minerals arising.
+The Consolidated Entity holds all necessary Environmental Authorities in accordance with the Environmental Protection Act 1994 and such other environmental approvals as may be stipulated under State laws to enable it to operate within its Mining Leases and the various exploration tenements it holds.